MattWallingford/TAPS/README.md

 ## Training

-### Training Options
+### Training Arguments
+Relevant command line arguments that you may want to adjust.
+For the full list of options see options.py.
+To see the arguments for a particular experiment see the settings.txt file in the respective folder.

 ```

 --
---  **lam** - The sparsity coefficient.
+--lam - The sparsity coefficient.
 Larger lam results in fewer layers being tuned (λ in the paper).
 --dataset - relative path to dataset
---model_type -
+--model_type - Network architecture.
+Currently supports ResNet34 and ResNet50.
+Support for VIT and all convolution networks coming soon.
 --lr - Learning rate
---model_path - relative path to pretrained model.
-Default will use the pytorch pretrained model.
+--model_path - Relative path to a pretrained model.
+Default option uses the pytorch pretrained models.
 ```

 ### Sequential TAPS Training